pepfar-datim/datim-approvals/README.md

 See `testData/api.py` for more details.

+On OSX, you may need to run each script individually: `python -m persistUsers`

 ## Deploying
 If you are deploying to your own server you can run `npm run-scripts build` and upload the resulting zip file to your DHIS2 instance.